tatsuyafujisaki/kotlin-playground/markdown/coroutines.md

 * is a default dispatcher of Dispatchers.Main.

 # CoroutineDispatcher
-* is a thread where coroutines run. knows how to resume suspended coroutines in it.
+* manages a backing thread where coroutines run.
+* knows how to resume suspended coroutines in it.
 * is a CoroutineContext.Element where the key is "Dispatcher" and the value is something like "Dispatchers.Default".
 * has three variants.
   * Dispatchers.Default